LucioFurnari/LucioFurnari/README.md

 <b>
 	<i>
-		Hello, my name is Lucio Furnari and I am a self-taught frontend developer.
-I'm not a person who likes to sit still, so I always find myself learning new things!
+		I am a self-taught Fullstack developer, part of my knowledge is thanks to The Odin Project, where I learned both Front End and Back End development.
+		I also have an interest in 3D programming and shaders.
 	</i>
 </b>